x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

 See [NIST-SP-800-208] for more information on the contents and format of an XMSS^MT signature.

+The signature generation MUST be performed according to 7.2 of [NIST-SP-800-208].

-## SPHINCS+ Signature Algorithm
+## SLH-DSA Signature Algorithm

-The SPHINCS+ public key OID is also used to specify that a SPHINCS+ signature was generated on the full message, i.e. the message was not hashed before being processed by the SPHINCS+ signature algorithm.
+The SLH-DSA public key OID is also used to specify that a SLH-DSA signature was generated on the full message, i.e. the message was not hashed before being processed by the SLH-DSA signature algorithm.

     id-alg-sphincs-plus-128 OBJECT IDENTIFIER ::= {
        TBD }